 The first time I saw this verse I got so excited.
 Humility is important when we are seeking direction from God.
 He hates pride.
 I regretted the times I stubbornly thought I knew what was best for my life—pride was my ultimate guide in those cases.
 Now I try to remember that I must empty myself of what I think is best to correctly hear God’s voice.

-I will instruct you and teach you in the way you should go; I will counsel you with my eye upon you.
-Psalm 32:8 ESV
+I will instruct you and teach you in the way which you shall go.
+I will counsel you with my eye on you.

 How Peace Is Attached to Decisions

 That afternoon in my room, I wrote down a list of all my options on a sheet of paper.
 I was tempted to cut them up and “draw lots” for God’s will.